eProsima/Micro-XRCE-DDS-Agent/README.md

 This is made possible by the creation of *DDS Entities* on the *Agent* as a result of *Clients*' operations, such as *Participants*, *Topics*, *Publishers*, and *Subscribers*, which can interact with the DDS Global dataspace.

 The communication between a *Micro XRCE-DDS Client* and a *Micro XRCE-DDS Agent* is achieved by means of several kinds of built-in transports: **UDPv4**, **UDPv6**, **TCPv4**, **TCPv6** and **Serial** communication.
 In addition, there is the possibility for the user to generate its own **Custom** transport.
-You can use an *Agent* with these transports by means of the standalone executable generated when building the project, which comes with a built-in CLI tool to select one among the list previously mentioned.
+You can use an *Agent* with these transports by means of the standalone executable generated when building the project, which comes with a built-in CLI tool to select one of the transports listed above.
 This built-in *Agent* can also be installed and launched using the provided [Snap package](https://snapcraft.io/micro-xrce-dds-agent) or the provided [Docker image](https://hub.docker.com/r/eprosima/micro-xrce-dds-agent/).

 ![Architecture](docs/agent_architecture.png)